-- Additional reports from hearing specialists, speech-language therapists, or other professionals working with the student - Current relevant medical reports - Any documentation, including anecdotal records, reflecting the student's needs in the learning environment.
+- Additional reports from hearing specialists, speech-language therapists, or other professionals working with the student. - Current relevant medical reports. - Any documentation, including anecdotal records, reflecting the student's needs in the learning environment.

-For additional information, please refer to the case study on pages 37 to 40.
+For additional information, please refer to the Case Study - Lukina.